Marco-26/audio_transcriber/README.md

 - **Audio Compression**: Compress audio files before transcription for better performance and faster processing.
 - **File Size Limitation**: Optimized for audio files up to 25 minutes.
 Larger files are split into chunks automatically.
 - **Language Specification**: If you know the language, specify it using `--language` for better accuracy and faster processing.
+- **Large Files**: Files split into many chunks benefit from the improved concurrent processing - all chunks process in parallel (up to 30 concurrent workers), dramatically reducing total transcription time.

 ## Performance

+- **Concurrent Processing**: The tool automatically scales concurrent API calls based on the number of chunks (up to 30 concurrent workers).
+For example, a file split into 18 chunks will process all 18 chunks concurrently, significantly reducing total transcription time.
 - **OpenAI Provider**: Multithreaded processing significantly improves transcription speed.
 An audio file of 1 hour and 15 minutes was transcribed in just ~89.86 seconds with threading, compared to ~372.7 seconds without it.
+With the improved concurrent processing, files with many chunks process even faster.
 - **Deepgram Provider**: Typically 5-40× faster than alternatives with sub-300ms latency.
 Often 2.5-3× cheaper than OpenAI.
+Benefits from concurrent processing for files with multiple chunks.
 - **Local Provider**: Running Whisper models locally can be resource-intensive, particularly for larger model sizes.
 On lower-spec machines, you may experience higher CPU usage and slower processing speeds.
 For best performance, cloud providers are recommended.

 ## Language Support